php-fig/fig-standards/proposed/psr-cache.md

 # Specification

+## 1.0
+Caching is a common way to improve the performance of any project, making caching libraries one of the most common features of many frameworks and libraries.
+This has lead to a situation where many libraries roll their own caching libraries, with various levels of functionality.
+These differences are causing developers to have to learn multiple systems which may or may not provide the functionality they need.
+In addition, the developers of caching libraries themselves face a choice between only supporting a limited number of frameworks or creating a large number of adapter classes.

+A common interface for caching systems will solve these problems.
+Library and framework developers can count on the caching systems working the way they're expecting, while the developers of caching systems will only have to implement a single set of interfaces rather than a whole assortment of adapters.

 ## 1.1 Definitions

 *    **TTL** - The Time To Live (TTL) of an item is the amount of time between